This article has been checked for horticultural accuracy by Oliver Parsons.

 Hydrangea macrophylla 'King George'

 The best time to plant hydrangeas is in spring or autumn, when the soil is warm and moist.
-Planting in summer is doable, but you'll have to keep an eye on moisture levels in the soil.
+Planting in summer is possible, but you'll have to water more often to avoid the plant drying out before its roots can establish.

 How to plant hydrangeas